team-watchdog/satellite2024/README.md

 1) Satellite imagery from Sentinel 2 for each year between 2017 and 2024.
 The data in question uses multiple months, specifically three seasons, for all except for 2024, in order to provide a cloudless snapshot of the country.
 ![image](https://github.com/user-attachments/assets/2f48ed8c-daad-4cc3-b6e7-7080c07af755)

-2) High contrast re-renders of the same satellite imagery, where we've duplicated the image, arranged it into two layers, and applied the multiply operation to combine the layers - ie: multiplied the pixel values of the upper layer with those of the layer below it and then divided the result by 255.
+2) High contrast re-renders of the same satellite imagery.
 This makes terrain features features far more visible than the ordinary render.
 ![image](https://github.com/user-attachments/assets/467ac359-2164-4b08-88a7-83dea456e254)

 3) A single colour version of the same image, where each pixel of the high-contrast re-render has been processed and its luminosity assigned a value between white and deep blue.
 We refer to this as bluescale.
 What it essentially shows is greenery and lack thereof with the darker colours being more untouched greenery and the lighter colours being a loss of greenery; it has the effect of making roads, human settlements, cleared land and other features stand out in brilliant white.